BillCipher-exe/Human-Captcha/README.md

     ├── Real/               # Folder for real images (free of copyright)🎃 ├── main.py             # Main Python script 🧛‍♂️
     └── README.md           # This spooky README 👻

+⚖️ License
+This project does not contain any copyrighted material and is free for everyone to use